dcl-2017-04/curriculum/docs/setup.md

 # Setup

 Ensure that you have all the tools you need for this class.
+You should have done this before the first day.

 ## Readings